Skip to content

 How to Vet a 3PL for Supplements

 What to look for in a third-party logistics provider for dietary supplements.
-FDA requirements, temperature control, lot traceability, and questions to ask before signing.
+FDA requirements, temperature control, lot traceability, hidden fees, state restrictions, and questions to ask before signing.

 Fulfillment & 3PL